Mitgliederverwaltung am Laptop

 Defining the message

-What do you tell the other people?
+What do you tell the other person?
 How do you respond to different types?
 Is your club and what you do interesting for your counterpart?
 What makes your club the best in town?

 Persevere and be patient